kunpengliao1/data-portal/content/pipelines/pipeline-development/processing-pipelines/pipeline-best-practices.md

 - *Don’t*: Write a large amount of documentation that does not live beside or within the code itself (it will become out of date).

 ### Modularity
-Modularity enables small units of code to be independently benchmarked, validated, and exchanged.
-Modularity is very useful because, as science or technology changes, sections of a tool can be updated, benchmarked, and exchanged as small units, enabling more rapid updates and better adaptation to innovation.
+Modularity enables small units of code to be independently benchmarked, updated, validated, and exchanged as science or technology changes.
+Using these small units enables more rapid updates and better adaptation to innovation.

 - *Do*: Save progress by creating intermediate output between modules as they successfully complete.
 - *Don’t*: Make monolithic tasks that perform many functionalities for the sake of speed.